 This outstanding response demonstrates the writer's insightful analytical skills.
-The introduction notes the prompt's specious reasoning occasioned by unsupported assumptions and a lack of definition and evidence.
-The writer follows this up with a one-paragraph examination of each of the root flaws in the argument.
-Specifically, the author exposes these points undermining the argument:
+The introduction recaps the argument and clearly states that it is flawed, noting two of the prompt's unsupported assumptions.
+The writer follows up with a one-paragraph examination of these two serious flaws in the argument.
+Specifically, the author exposes these points:

-- the assumption that the required courses will produce better teachers - the assumption that poorly performing teachers currently in the schools have not already had the proposed training - the complete lack of evidence that ineffective teachers currently working will either stop teaching in the future or will successfully adapt the required training to their classroom work
+The assumption that the required courses will produce better teachers, including the assumption that the proposed training is what teachers need and that poor teachers have not already had this training

+The lack of evidence that ineffective teachers currently working will stop teaching and be replaced by newly certified, and presumably more effective, teachers

+Before wrapping up, the author details what kind of evidence would address these assumptions, bolstering the argument.
 Each point receives thorough and cogent development (given the time constraints) in a smooth and logically organized discourse.
-This essay is succinct, economical, and error-free, with sentences that vary in length and complexity, while the diction and vocabulary stand out as both precise and expressive.
+This essay's language is economical and error-free, with sentences that vary in length and complexity, while the diction and vocabulary stand out as both precise and expressive.